visualpharm/Lunacy/docs/index.md

    <strong>Free VS Paid </strong>
  </summary>

 Lots of the [omg-img](http://img.icons8.com/) features are available to our clients for free.
-Of cause there are advanced options available only to licensed clients.
+Of course there are advanced options available only to paying clients.
 The major difference is that <b>paid license</b> provides extra features which are:

 - access to generate PNG icons larger than 550 px
 - access to vector-format icons (SVG, EPS, PDF).
 Popular SVG icons are available for <b>FREE</b>.